Webhook

 Webhook Signature Secret

-Xenith secures webhook events by including a signature in the request headers.
-You can use your Webhook Signature Secret to compute and verify this signature, ensuring that the events are authentic and originate from Xenith.
+Xenith secures webhook events by including a signature in each webhook request header.
+You can use your Webhook Signature Secret to compute and verify this signature, ensuring that incoming events are authentic and originate from Xenith.
 Learn more here.

-If your account has the necessary permissions to access Developer Settings, you can retrieve your Webhook Signature Secret from the Webhook Signature Secret tab in the Developer Settings module.
+If you have the required permissions to access Developer Settings, you can retrieve your Webhook Signature Secret from the dashboard.

 - Click "View"